Quality and Accreditation

 Numerous national agencies measure the performance of health care programs against specialty standards.
 Regular performance reviews involve staff interviews, observations and document reviews.

-The following UW Hospital and Clinics programs and services are recognized by respective regulatory agencies:
+The following UW Hospitals and Clinics programs and services are recognized by respective regulatory agencies:

 - Bariatric Surgery